jrglasgow/update_files_from_production/README.md

 update_files_from_production
 ============================

-Drush utility to fetch all Drupal managed files from a production server into the local install
+Drush utility to fetch all Drupal managed public files from a production server into the local install

 put this repositiory in ~/.drush